zukonake/lux-shared/IDEAS.md

     * again - exposed API
     * open-source helps
 * physics engine
+* block placing shouldn't be too limiting, it would be nice to place non-overlapping blocks on the same tile
+* inventory shouldn't be limiting, as in Minecraft
+    * the major factor there was, that many items that were not needed were often carried
+    * additionaly a quick-stack feature like in Terraria would be good
 * entities move freely or on a smaller grid
 * entities can fall down
 * realistic health system